How much money will an electric car lose over the first three years of its life, and what are the best and worst electric cars for depreciation?

 Be careful not to confuse the two percentages, as you’ll also see depreciation referred to as the percentage lost (see our top and bottom five, below).
 In that case, a lower percentage is better for the owner, who has a car with strong residual values.

 Figures from industry data compilers suggest that on average, cars retain 40% of their new value after three years or 36,000 miles.
 That’s about 60% of the new price lost in that time.

-If you buy a car for £30,000 in 2021 that follows this trend then it will be worth £12,000 in 2024.
-It’s not a steady drop as quite a lot of the value is lost the second your name goes on the logbook and the car becomes ‘used’ rather than new.
+If you buy a car for £30,000 in 2021 that follows this trend then it will be worth £12,000 in 2024, though a chunk of this depreciation happens as soon as your name appears on the logbook and the car becomes ‘used’.

 What factors contribute to electric car depreciation?

 The main factors to be aware of with regards to the depreciation of a car are its age and mileage.
 The older a car is, the less it tends to be worth (though once it becomes old enough to be a classic car, after decades, it may start to gain value with collectors).